TE TAKERE

 The design was developed by both the Client and Architect through a process of collaboration, listening and understanding.
 Ideas were collected, analysed and interpreted into functional flexible spaces that are both literal and abstract which respond to the project Vision - “Whatever you want to do you can do it here”, and “It’s your home that’s not your home”

-The over arching design concept is the amalgamation of different elements both visually and symbolically.
-The two main elements are the double hulled Waka and the civic styled White Frame that celebrates the true significant scale of complex but there are more...
+The overarching design concept is the amalgamation of different elements both visually and symbolically.
+The two main elements are the double hulled Waka and the civic styled White Frame that celebrates the true significant scale of the complex but there are more...

 The local landscape wraps around the three internal sides of the main space as a Silhouette.
 Local grasses, trees and buildings playfully reduce the scale of these walls as they disappear into the distance.
 The structure becomes part of the landscape it lies within.